Itlu Maredumilli Prajaneekam: Plot

-Srinivas helps one of tribal woman, named pollamma deliver the child, thereby earning the tribals trust.
-After this incident, the tribals cast their votes trusting Srinivas.
-While going back to deliver the EVMs, srinivas & english teacher are ambushed by the tribals, they kidnap both the officers & ask bridge to be installed as negotiation demand.
+Later, Srinivas helps one of the tribal women, named Pollamma, deliver the child, thereby earning the trust of the tribals.
+After this incident, the tribals agreed to cast their votes, trusting Srinivas.
+While going back to deliver the EVMs, Srinivas and the English teacher are ambushed by the tribals, who kidnap both the officers and ask for bridges to be installed as a negotiation demand.
+Later, it is revealed that the mastermind behind this conspiracy is none other than Srinivas.
+He guides the tribals to negotiate with them and makes their issues a national-wide sensation.